Investigation Discovery: 20th century

+21st century

-In April 2002, New York Times Television and Discovery Communications announced a joint venture to run the Discovery Civilization Channel.
+In April 2002, The New York Times Company and Discovery Communications announced a joint venture to run the Discovery Civilization Channel.
 By then, it was available in 14 million households.
-The partnership aimed to complement the historical shows, with programming about current events and contemporary history.

-On March 25, 2003, the channel was rebranded as Discovery Times, focusing more on the culture of the United States, as well as other miscellaneous programming.
+The partnership aimed to complement the historical shows, with programming about current events and contemporary history.On March 25, 2003, the channel was rebranded as Discovery Times, focusing more on the culture of the United States, as well as other miscellaneous programming.
 The previous name was described as "a little off-message" by executives.